 According to Harvard Business School professor Amy Edmondson, who coined the term:

 “Psychological safety is a belief that one will not be punished or humiliated for speaking up with ideas, questions, concerns or mistakes.”

-The interesting thing, is that what Amy Edmonson and Google both found in their separate studies is that the teams which made more mistakes were actually more successful.
-Creating an environment in which people feel comfortable to take risks is key to fostering innovative workplaces.
+What Amy Edmonson and Google both found in their separate studies, is that teams which made more mistakes were actually more successful than others.
+Why?
+Because creating an environment in which people feel comfortable to take risks is key to fostering innovation in the workplace.

-Have you ever been in a meeting where no one voiced their opinions, there was no discussion and people simply went along with what their manager said?
-A truly great team is able to bounce ideas off each other, strengthen action plans, help solve issues and provide support.
+Have you ever been in a meeting where no one voiced their opinions, there was not much discussion, and people simply went along with what their manager said?
+A solid team should be able to bounce ideas off each other, strengthen action plans, help solve issues and provide support to each other.

 Steps to foster psychological safety in your workplace:

 Anyone in a position of responsibility should set the example for the rest of the company.
 This is applicable from senior management, down to team leads and managers.
 If done properly, the set of behaviours should become a norm across the company.

 Ask for upward feedback